chess-ca/cfc-www-2020/content/website/under-construction.en.md

 we had with the old blocked website.
 The initial launch had the basic framework as well as two essential functions:
-(1) list of upcoming tournaments and (2) lookup of players latest rating and CFC expiry dates.
+(1) list of upcoming tournaments and (2) lookup of players' latest rating and CFC expiry dates.

 * **Migration:**
 Over the next few months, the remaining content and functions of the old